Tindi12/Tindi12/README.md

 ### Hi there 👋 my name is Tindi

-# Don't mind my bad code . .
+# code is an art, not a skill . .
                           _
 **Tindi12/Tindi12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.